KickedSoda/Twitch-to-twitter-v2-py/README.md

 After you sign up for the twitter oauth 2.0 and get your Twitch oauth, all you need to do is run the executable file and input the keys into the terminal.

-from there the bot will start up!
+from there the bot will start up have fun!

+If you need any help you can DM me on discord Kickedsoda#7827